SWAN North American Alliance Newsletter – Spring 2018

 “Marc is a highly regarded innovator in the water technology space, who shared our vision, and was able to pull together critical resources to support the launch of SWAN’s first alliance in North America.
 We are very grateful for his service.”

-An Excerpt from Kevin Westerling of Water Online’s Q&A with SWAN North American Alliance Chairman Gary Wong
+An Excerpt from Kevin Westerling of Water Online’s Q&A with new SWAN North American Alliance Chairman, Gary Wong

 How would you classify the industry’s rate of adoption for smart water technologies, and how does the Alliance help move that forward?